Batting Average: .238

 Indiana-native Charles Byron Harmon was an all-around athlete.
 He played on two Indiana high school championship basketball teams and in the 1943 National Invitational Tournament (NIT) Championship game with the University of Toledo.

 Harmon served three years in the U.S. Navy during World War II and played with the 1944 Negro Varsity team.
-He was the National Basketball Association’s (NBA) first Black coach and led the Utica (New York) team as a player/coach.
+Although he tried out with the National Basketball Association’s (NBA) Boston Celtics in 1951 and was one of the final players to be cut, Harmon became the first Black coach in integrated professional basketball with the American Basketball League’s Utica (New York) Pros as a player/coach that season.

 Harmon played only four or five games with the Negro Leagues’ Indianapolis Clowns (1947) under the name “Charlie Fine” to protect his eligibility to play college sports.
 He signed a minor-league contract with the St. Louis Browns that same year, and continued to juggle baseball and basketball throughout his college career.